Our report reveals 60% of teams now prioritize AI in DevOps - Read More ×

 Cloud platform alternatives

-Given the limitations of Heroku, it’s worth exploring other cloud platform alternatives.
-These offer more flexibility, scalability, and cost-effectiveness.
+So you can see the limitations of Heroku.
+It’s clearly worth exploring other cloud platform alternatives.
+After all, they give you more flexibility, scalability, and cost-effectiveness.

-Different options, like DuploCloud, provide the features and control you need.
-With them, you can build, deploy, and scale your applications more efficiently.
+DuploCloud is one of those options that has the features and control you need.
+With us, you can build, deploy, and scale your applications more efficiently.
 Hear directly from Zafar Abbas, VP of Engineering.
-He'll tell you what to expect in a DuploCloud migration different from the typical.
+He'll tell you what to expect in a DuploCloud migration that is different from the typical.

 Choosing the Best Heroku Alternative for Your Dev Needs